 1 bay leaf

-1 tsp salt, or to taste (Real Salt is important for optimum health; available in nutrition center at local supermarket.)
+1 tsp salt, or to taste (Himalayan, pink, or Real Salt is critical for optimum health; a fine grind Himalayan salt is available at Costco for $4.95 for 5 lbs.)

 1/2 tsp white pepper, or to taste